strawberry-tools/website/src/content/en/installation/_common/04-build-from-source.md

 ## Build from source

-To build the extended edition of Hugo from source you must:
+To build Strawberry from source you must:

 1. Install [Git]
-1. Install [Go] version 1.20 or later
+1. Install [Go] version 1.21 or later
 1. Install a C compiler, either [GCC] or [Clang]
 1. Update your `PATH` environment variable as described in the [Go documentation]